alexmilenkovich/alexmilenkovich.github.io/_pages/publications.md

 **14\. \[WWD’02\]** Milena Milenkovic, Aleksandar Milenkovic, and Jeffrey Kulick, "Demystifying Intel Branch Predictors," in the _Proceedings of the Workshop on Duplicating, Deconstructing, and Debunking_ (held in conjunction with 29th ISCA), Anchorage, Alaska, May 2002.
 \[[pdf](files/milenkovic_WDDD02.pdf)\]

 **13\. \[WCAE’02\]** Aleksandar Milenkovic, Bosko Nikolic, Jovan Djordjevic, "CASTLE: Computer Architecture Self-Testing and Learning System" in the _Proceedings of the Workshop on Computer Architecture Education_ (held in conjunction with 29th ISCA), Anchorage, Alaska, May 2002.
-\[pdf\]

 **12\. \[IEEE.MASCOTS’00\]** Darko Marinov, Davor Magdic, Aleksandar Milenkovic, Jelica Protic, Igor Tartalja, and V. M. Milutinovic, "SCOWL: A Tool for Characterization of Parallel Workload and its Use on Splash-2 Application Suite," in the _Proceedings of the 8th International Symposium on Modeling, Analysis and Simulation of Computer and Telecommunication Systems (MASCOTS)_, San Francisco, California, August/September 2000, pp. 207-213.
 \[pdf\]